The History of Port Ginesta

 Restoration works of her undertaken in Port Ginesta were completed in 2017.
 This photo was taken in 1952 when Fjord III was being manoeuvred before boarding a freighter to New York.
 To participate in Bermuda to Newport race.
 This is where she became one of the most appreciated and celebrated jewels in the recreational Yachting-associated crown after victory.
 The Fjord story continues today.

 Improvements to Port Ginesta

-When writing the Port Ginesta history, plans for the re-development of the old part of the marina had not been released to the public.
-However, an ongoing restoration and development plan is expected to be released sometime between 2018 to 2019.
-Due to the economic climate, the number of empty units in the marina remains a challenge to overcome by Marina Management.
-Ideas such as the construction of other apartments in a section of the marina area at the moment are speculation.
+When writing the Port Ginesta history, plans for re-development of the old part of the marina had not been released to the public.
+However, an ongoing restoration and development plan will be released between 2018 and 2019.
+Due to the economic climate, the number of empty units in the marina remains a challenge to overcome Marina Management.
+Ideas such as constructing other apartments in a section of the marina area are speculated.
 When improvements are made public, this document will be updated.

 Visitors often stay in Port Ginesta.

 Port Ginesta Marina is one of the largest marinas in Spain.
 It is in the district of Sitges, just south of Barcelona, the capital of Catalonia.
 This marina has over 1500 boats and yachts.
 Port Ginesta tends to be a place people visit when thinking of commissioning boats and yachts, and they aim to use them in the Mediterranean rather than the holiday resort it is.

 Many people come to Port Ginesta near the sleepy Catalonian town of Garraf, between Port Ginesta and Sitges.
 People come, often they stay and never say goodbye, as it’s straightforward to fall in love with this place.